ImperialCollegeLondon/FINESSE/README.md

 mid-infrared.
 The [FINESSE] project is novel in employing a ground-based system capable of extending these datasets into the far-infrared.
 The system is tuned in particular for targeting ice and snow, as the response of the climate to global warming is observed to be most rapid in Arctic regions.
-Far-infrared emissivity data provided by FROG will inform climate modelling studies seeking to better understand this rapid change.
+Far-infrared emissivity data provided by FINESSE will inform climate modelling studies seeking to better understand this rapid change.
 They will also help to validate emissivity retrievals from upcoming satellite instruments focusing on the far-infrared which will be deployed by ESA ([FORUM]) and NASA